athma25/psf_comp_SI/README.md

 * *nospace_sweep.sh*: Bash script to automate numerical solver for a parameter sweep
 * *KmeansGapLib.R*: R library with functions for k-means clustering with gap statistic
 * *nospace_summary.sh*: Bash script to automate k-means clustering for a parameter sweep
-* *fig2-3.nb*: Mathematica notebook to produce figures 2 and 3
+* *fig2.nb*: Mathematica notebook to produce figure 2
-* *fig4.nb*: Mathematica notebook to produce figure 4
+* *fig3.nb*: Mathematica notebook to produce figure 3, and Appendix A8 figures A7, A8, A9, A10, A11
 * *A1.nb*: Mathematica notebook for Appendix A1
+* *A5.nb*: Mathematica notebook for Appendix A5
-* *A2.nb*: Mathematica notebook for Appendix A2
+* *A6.nb*: Mathematica notebook for Appendix A6
-* *A4.nb*: Mathematica notebook for Appendix A4
+* *A7.nb*: Mathematica notebook for Appendix A7 and Appendix A8 figure A12
 * *myTxtFmt.m* : MATLAB script to change font size and interpreter
 * *printPdf.m*: MATLAB script to print plot as PDF